Skip to main content

 The Industrial Revolution is itself an indirect outcome of the printing press.
 Although centuries separate the printing press from the early days of the revolution, the conditions that allowed for the revolution would not be possible without an educated and innovative mercantile class.
 From advancements in political and economic theory to technological innovations resulting from greater scientific literacy, the industrial revolution is also an information revolution.

-Early mechanization in the textile industry, mid 18th century.
+Early mechanization in the textile industry, mid-18th century.
 Within decades, textile factories would be fully mechanized, often powered by steam.

 What started in textiles soon expanded to many industries.
 Iron production became cheaper and more efficient, which in turn allowed railroads to expand.
 Speaking of trains, steam power transformed many industries, removing the need for hard manual labour from a number of processes.